2019 Membership Openings

 Memberships are individual, non-transferable, and non-refundable.

-Memberships will be randomly drawn from the pool of applicants on March 14, 2019
+Memberships are randomly drawn from the pool of applicants.

 The application must be completed and payment made within 24 hours of the issuance of the notification or eligibility to apply is forfeited.

 All application materials and payments are only accepted online.

 NOTE: You must be 18 years of age or older to join the Twin Cities Sailing Club and have proof of health insurance.

 2019 Dues: Standard dues are $240, with the following discounts:

 Discounts (only one may apply):

 - Student ($30 discount).
 Awarded to full-time students only.
 Proof of full-time student status is required.

 - Early-Bird Returning Skipper ($30 discount).
 This discount is only available for returning skippers, and only until May 11.
 A member may not join the club for the first time as a skipper, but all members are eligible to become skippers.